bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 Upon successful execution of a query, you should receive the list of purchase ids, which enables you to count the total amount of purchases made by the client within the given timeframe.

-## FAQ
+## Limitations

-The following listing contains several questions about Range Queries that might arise to you.
+The following listing describes the limitations of the current implementation of Range Queries:

-**Q**: Is it possible to define ranges over several fields? <br />
+1. Is it not possible to define ranges over several fields.
-**A**: Currently, this is not supported.

-**Q**: Can I define a range over a complex field, i.e., a field defined by the `type` keyword? <br />
-**A**: Currently, only the field with the `Int` and `Long` types are supported.

-**Q**: Do I have to create a mirror and a range mirror separately? <br />
-**A**: You just have to execute the topic command once.
-The different endpoints for both Point Queries and Range Queries will be created behind the scenes.
+2. A range can be only defined on a field whose type is `Int` or `Long`.

-**Q**: Can I dynamically change the field with which the Range Mirror is associated? <br />
+3. It is not possible to dynamically change the field with which the current Range Mirror is associated.
-**A**: No, changing the field that was once assigned is impossible.
-You must create a new Range Mirror if you want to change the target field.